Colgate-Palmolive Company (CL) with a beta value of 0.47 appears to be a promising investment opportunity.

 Technical Analysis of Colgate-Palmolive Company (CL)

-Looking closely at Colgate-Palmolive Company (NYSE: CL), its last 5-days average volume was 3.42 million, which is a drop from its year-to-date volume of 5.2 million.
-As of the previous 9 days, the stock’s Stochastic %D was 70.62%.
-Additionally, its Average True Range was 1.41.
+Analysing the last 5-days average volume posted by the [Colgate-Palmolive Company, CL], we can find that recorded value of 3.77 million was lower than the volume posted last year of 5.16 million.
+As of the previous 9 days, the stock’s Stochastic %D was 70.28%.
+Additionally, its Average True Range was 1.25.

-At the time of writing, stock’s 50-day Moving Average is $78.47, while its 200-day Moving Average is $78.80.
-However, in the short run, Colgate-Palmolive Company’s stock first resistance to watch stands at $80.59.
-Second resistance stands at $81.12.
-The third major resistance level sits at $81.41.
-If the price goes on to break the first support level at $79.77, it is likely to go to the next support level at $79.48.
-Now, if the price goes above the second support level, the third support stands at $78.95.
+At the time of writing, stock’s 50-day Moving Average is $78.66, while its 200-day Moving Average is $78.92.
+Now, the first resistance to watch is $82.56.
+This is followed by the second major resistance level at $82.94.
+The third major resistance level sits at $83.50.
+If the price goes on to break the first support level at $81.62, it is likely to go to the next support level at $81.06.
+Now, if the price goes above the second support level, the third support stands at $80.68.

 Colgate-Palmolive Company (NYSE: CL) Key Stats